God Save The King sung for first time at St Paul’s - NewsBreak

 The anthem is also expected to be sung at the Kia Oval on Saturday as the England v South Africa Third Test Match resumes.
 The match was paused on Friday following the Queen’s death.

-Members of the royal family did not attend the 6pm service at St Paul’s, which was open to the public and was broadcast live by the BBC.
+Members of the royal family did not attend the 6pm service at St Paul’s, in London , which was open to the public and was broadcast live by the BBC.

 However, an audio of the King’s televised address to the nation was played inside the cathedral.